Karaburma: Location

 Karaburma is located between the neighborhoods of Zvezdara (south), Bogoslovija (west), Ada Huja (north), Rospi Ćuprija (east) and Ćalije (southeast).
 Its entire southern border (Dragoslava Srejovića street) is also municipal border between Palilula and Zvezdara, for the most part dividing it from the Zvezdara woods.
 Northern border is the Višnjička street while the eastern is the Mirijevo Boulevard.

 Administration

 On 1 September 1955, Karaburma became one of the municipalities of Belgrade, but already on 3 January 1957 it was incorporated into the municipality of Palilula.

 Today, it roughly consists of several communities: Stara Karaburma (Old Karaburma), the western section, Karaburma-Dunav or Nova Karaburma (Karaburma-Danube or New Karaburma), the eastern section.
 The south-eastern corner, which extends into Ćalije, is also known as Karaburma II.

 Characteristics

 Karaburma is a residential area, and one of the most populous neighborhoods of Belgrade, with a combined population of 34,343 (several local communities which make the neighborhood).
-Some of distinctive features are two green markets, the VII Belgrade Gymnasium and the stadium of OFK Beograd.
+Some of distinctive features are two green markets and the stadium of OFK Beograd.

 Pedestrian square in the Marijane Gregoran Street has been adapted into the Park of Serbian-Greek friendship, which covers 0.28 ha.